ethersphere/bee-docs/docs/learn/glossary.md

 Connectivity depth refers to the saturation level of the node’s topology - the level to which the topology of a node’s connections has Kademlia connectivity.
 Defined as one level deeper than the deepest fully saturated level.
 A PO is defined as saturated if it has at least the minimum required level of connected nodes, which is set at 8 nodes in the current implementation of Swarm.

-The output from the Bee debug API's `topology` endpoint:
+The output from the Bee API's `topology` endpoint:

 ![](/img/depths1.png)